 Create a custom group when you need a more finely honed group than the prepackaged ones automatically created for you.
 Build a custom group either by using filters to specify criteria or by specifying users individually.

 - filters: You can define group membership by selecting criteria to specify which users should be included in the group.
 As users meet those criteria, they will be automatically added to the group.
 When a user no longer meets the criteria, they will be automatically removed.
+You can select up to 1,000 filters for each group.

 - individual users: You can define group membership by adding individual users.
 Defining a group by users gives you refined control over the membership, but results in a group that will only update when a Program Manager edits the users.
 Users must be added or removed from this type of group by an Administrator or Program Manager.